Teri Hope

 Teri Hope (born Natalie Hope Reisberg, February 19, 1938 – September 26, 2023) was an American model and actress.
 She was Playboy magazine's Playmate of the Month for the September 1958 issue.
 Her centerfold was photographed by Don Bronstein and Mike Shea.

+Biography

 Hope was born on February 19, 1938.
 She attended Carnegie Tech in Pittsburgh, Pennsylvania.
 While attending a Playboy-themed party at the Beta Sigma Rho (now merged with Pi Lambda Phi) fraternity house, chapter members proclaimed her the "Party Playmate" and submitted her photos to Playboy.

 Hope went on to enjoy a modest acting career in the 1960s, including appearances in two Elvis Presley movies, 1963's Fun in Acapulco and 1964's Roustabout.

 Teri Hope was married to Jay Redack and died in Albuquerque, New Mexico, on September 26, 2023, at the age of 85.